HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 - Sign an agreement.
 If you choose to proceed with one of your matched agents, you’ll sign a contract with them specifying the length of the agreement, the agent’s duties, and their compensation.
 You’re also free to turn down all of your agent matches and look elsewhere.

-If you choose to work with an agent referred through HomeLight, you can expect the full set of services you would from any other local realtor.
+If you choose to work with an agent referred through HomeLight real estate, you can expect the full set of services you would from any other local realtor.
 Your listing agreement will name the specific duties and responsibilities of your agent.
 However, a full-service listing agent will typically offer:

 - Pricing guidance, including a comparative market analysis (CMA)